adamhoracek/KOFiles/README.md

 Individual items can be selected by tapping the icon on the left side of them.
 Multiple selection is allowed.
 If you select only one item, a toolbox is shown with an animation.

-To see the component in action, take a look at the video at [http://www.becomekodiak.com/](http://www.becomekodiak.com/) or try out app called [Kodiak PHP on the App Store](http://itunes.apple.com/us/app/kodiak-php/id542685332?ls=1&mt=8).
+To see the component in action, take a look at the video at [http://www.becomekodiak.com/](http://www.becomekodiak.com/) or try our app called [Kodiak PHP on the App Store](http://itunes.apple.com/us/app/kodiak-php/id542685332?ls=1&mt=8).

 Usage
 -----